I have started to add functions to MinimOsd code.

 - Current Draw

-- Time From Startup (Will be cleared at takeoff to show exact flight time in the next release)
+- Time From Startup (cleared at takeoff to show exact flight time)

 - OSD Menu

-- Wind horizontal speed and direction, and also vertical wind speed (Vertical wind speed will be in next release)
+- Wind horizontal speed and direction, and also the average wind speed of the last few minutes.

 - OSD on/off